Preterm birth: Causes

-The main categories of causes of preterm birth are preterm labor induction and spontaneous preterm labor.
+Preterm labor can be caused by medical conditions including infections, environmental or drug exposures, cervix insufficiency, uterine abnormalities, or amniotic fluid problems.
+Some women require preterm labor induction for medical conditions.
+Other preterm births are spontaneous.
+In some cases, preterm labor occurs spontaneously and there is no identifiable cause.
+There are maternal and pregnancy-related risk factors that increase the risk of a women experiencing preterm labor.

-Risk factors
+Risk factors of preterm labor

 The exact cause of spontaneous preterm birth is difficult to determine and it may be caused by many different factors at the same time as labor is a complex process.
+The research available is limited with regard to the cervix and therefore is limited in discerning what is or is not normal.
 Four different pathways have been identified that can result in preterm birth and have considerable evidence: precocious fetal endocrine activation, uterine overdistension (placental abruption), decidual bleeding, and intrauterine inflammation or infection.

 Identifying women at high risk of giving birth early would enable the health services to provide specialized care for these women and their babies, for example a hospital with a special care baby unit such as a neonatal intensive care unit (NICU).
 In some instances, it may be possible to delay the birth.
-Risk scoring systems have been suggested as an approach to identify those at higher risk, however, there is no strong research in this area so it is unclear whether the use of risk scoring systems for identifying mothers would prolong pregnancy and reduce the numbers of preterm births or not.
+Risk scoring systems have been suggested as an approach to identify those at higher risk; however, there is no strong research in this area so it is unclear whether the use of risk scoring systems for identifying mothers would prolong pregnancy and reduce the numbers of preterm births or not.